 - changing project milestones

 - changing project partners

-- additional time for completing the project in exceptional circumstances
+- extending the timeframe for completing the project in exceptional circumstances

-- changing project activities.
+changing project activities.

-Note the program does not allow for an increase of grant funds.
+The program does not allow for:

+an increase of grant funds.

 If you want to propose changes to the grant agreement, you must put them in writing before the grant agreement end date.
 We can provide you with a variation request template.